edamametechnologies/edamame_posture_cli/README.md

 ```

 This enables:
-- Network monitoring and whitelist enforcement without external connectivity
+- All the monitoring capabilities and whitelist enforcement without domain registration
 - Local-only security controls for sensitive or air-gapped environments
-- All the monitoring capabilities without domain registration

 ### Preventing Supply Chain Attacks